For most her life, Christina Suchon has lived with depression. Through the ups and downs, one thing that's helped her is writing in a journal.

 Let it all out.
 Write about anything.
 Let your thoughts flow freely.

-"I often tell my patients to write and rip," says Howell.
+"I often tell my patients to write and rip," Howell says.
 "When you know that no one will ever read what you're writing, you're much less inclined to edit or worry about spelling, grammar, or bad language."
 The less you worry about writing, the more you benefit.

 Write regularly.
 Try to journal on a regular basis.
 Every day is ideal.
 Aim for 20 minutes.